robdmc/consecution/README.md

 * Tracking-only: Keeps track of last N failed tuples, but does nothing else
 * Robust: Replays failed tuples through the system up to N times.

+Maybe there is some kind of mechanism for a consecutor to route failed items to a specified location.
+It might be nice to provide an abstraction for this.

 #Composition
 Here are some thoughts on how to compose nodes and consecutors.